7RU7H/7RU7H/README.md

 Studying for OSCP, network+, security+

-I like coding and scripting in: go, c, python, bash
+I like coding and scripting in: go, c

-Hoping improve the above and aswell powershell, js, php
+Hoping improve the above and aswell python, bash powershell, js, php

 https://tryhackme.com/p/nvm